Personal information protection policy

 Do the new provincial regulations apply if my pool was installed before 2010?

-All the standards in the Provincial Regulation apply to all installations, except for those built on or after July 1, 2021.
-Thus, a facility built before 2021 does not have to comply with the following:
+All the standards in the Provincial Regulation apply to all installations, however, a facility built before 2021 does not have to comply with the following:

 • BNQ 9461-100 for diving boards